makerdao/mips/MIP0/mip0.md

 **Other MIP Statuses:**

-**Withdrawn**: when a MIP Author withdraws their MIP proposal, such as when:
+**Withdrawn:** when a MIP Author withdraws their MIP proposal, such as when:

  - A MIP may be withdrawn at any point before it enters the Governance cycle.
  - Note that a withdrawn proposal can be taken over from the original Author with a simple transition facilitated by a MIP Editor(s) and the respective parties.
 If the original MIP Author ceases to be available, the MIP Editor(s) may proceed with the transfer of Authors.

-**Deferred**: when a proposal has been deemed as not ready or not a priority but can be re-proposed at a later date.
+**Deferred:** when a proposal has been deemed as not ready or not a priority but can be re-proposed at a later date.
 -   Request for Comments (RFC) - Forum poll/signal request rejects a MIP Proposal.

-**Obsolete**: when a proposal is no longer used or is out of date, such as:
+**Obsolete:** when a proposal is no longer used or is out of date, such as:

 -   A MIP is replaced with a new proposal.
 -   A MIP has been deferred for over 6 months.